 JHU Visual Resources Collection in the Artstor Digital Library

 The JHU Visual Resources Collection in Artstor is the VRC's local digital image collection and is constantly growing with over 160,000 digital images.
-This resource is accessible to JHU faculty, students, and staff and reflects the teaching and research interests of Hopkins faculty in departments and programs such as History of Art, Classics, German and Romance Languages and Literatures, History, History of Science and Technology, the Humanities Center, Museums and Society, Near Eastern Studies, Visual Arts, and Writing Seminars.
+This resource is accessible to JHU faculty, students, and staff and reflects the teaching and research interests of Hopkins faculty in departments and programs such as History of Art, Classics, Comparative Thought and Literature, German and Romance Languages and Literatures, History, History of Science and Technology, Museums and Society, Near Eastern Studies, Visual Arts, and Writing Seminars.
 With material covering the entire history of art, the JHU Visual Resources Collection’s strengths include ancient art, medieval art, Renaissance art, manuscripts and printed books, 19th and 20th century art, and contemporary Asian art.

 Having the VRC's images in Artstor has many advantages: